top of page

 Statement

-I reanimate these histories by granting the objects themselves a kind of half-life within my videos.
-My goal is to build upon that magnified materiality granted to objects we might fetishize.
-I want to make a work that reshuffles all the sensory and aesthetic associations they generate and reshuffle a
+My goal is to build upon that magnified materiality the camera grants to objects.
+I want to make a work that reshuffles all the sensory and aesthetic associations they generate in the viewer's mind, even temporarily.

 I am not a documentarian.
 I have no desire to evince the history of sensation with that kind of objective accuracy.
 I wish instead to build new futures from the past, sometimes by mis-reading it, as all great art has done.